Health and Safety

 Malaria transmission areas and seasons: Central regions of Zimbabwe such as Harare and Bulawayo have extremely low malaria transmission rates, as shown in the map below.
 This means that if you are only visiting Harare or Bulawayo, the likelihood of contracting malaria is very low.
 In Victoria Falls, Nyanga, Kariba, Gonarezhou and Mana Pools, malaria transmission rates are higher.

 The malaria transmission season lasts for about 4 months each year.
-As shown in the image below, the normal Zimbabwe malaria transmission months are between December (purple) and April (green) each year.
+As shown in the image below, the normal Zimbabwe malaria transmission months are between December and April each year.
 Most tourists to Zimbabwe visit between June and August.
-(Keep scrolling down to read more.)

 Pack a small first-aid kit